datanav/docs/rdf-support.rst

           }
     }

-The key ``rdf`` above contains the configuration of the RDF registry.
-It contains keys which usually correspond to dataset id's, although you can register any valid key here.
+The root key ``rdf`` above contains the entire configuration of the RDF registry.
+Its sub-keys will usually correspond to dataset ids, although you can register any valid key here.

 RDF registry items
 ------------------

-Prototype
+The "prototype" of a RDF registry entry ``entry_id`` look like:

 ::

     ..
-    "item_id": {
+    "entry_id": {
         "prefixes": {
            "foo" : "http://example.com/foo/",
            "baz" : "http://example.com/baz/",